 B.A., Asbury University, Wilmore, KY Kentucky

-Sarah has served on LAFSC's staff since 2005, overseeing student life and housing.
+Sarah has served on LAFSC’s staff since 2005, overseeing student life and housing.
 In her student development role, she marries her media communication degree and love of film and televsion with over 15 years’ experience guiding and serving student communities in various contexts.
-As a small-town person transplanted to an enormous and diverse city, she considers it a great privilege to serve the students of the program each semester as they navigate new academic and cultural waters in Los Angeles.
-Her degree in media communication and role in developing an extraordinary youth ministry as a youth pastor equip her well for residence life ministry.
-She is on the Board of Elders at Ecclesia Church and lives onsite with her husband, Patrick, and their four young children at the Park La Brea apartment complex, maintaining availability to students and managing student housing throughout the semester.
+As a small-town person transplanted to an enormous and diverse city, she considers it a great joy and privilege to serve the students of the program each semester as they navigate new academic and cultural waters in Los Angeles.
+Sarah, her husband Patrick, and their four children live in the Park La Brea apartment complex, maintaining availability to students and managing student housing throughout the semester.
 Her office and apartment doors are always open!